Gary Rardon: 1974 crime spree

-After his prison time, Rardon, who had divorced his first wife, remarried.
+After his release, Rardon, who had divorced his first wife, remarried.
 He was able to get a job as a machinist earning almost $250 a week.
 However, Rardon became bored and eventually quit his job.
 He then left his wife.
-As his bills started to pile up, Rardon stumbled across a shotgun which belonged to his father-in-law.
-He sawed off the barrel.
+As his bills started to pile up, Rardon stumbled across a shotgun which belonged to his father-in-law, and sawed off the barrel.

-From November 14 to November 18, 1974, Rardon killed three men in Chicago with the sawed-off shotgun during robberies.
+From November 14 to November 18, 1974, Rardon robbed and murdered three men in Chicago with the sawed-off shotgun.
 The first victim was 28-year-old Gene R. Ravenscraft, who was killed on November 14.
 A native of Wheeling, Illinois, Ravenscraft had been working overtime since his wife, Cynthia, was pregnant with their third child.
 On the night of his murder, Gene was the only man in his office working the night shift, as he had only been there a few months.
 Around 7 P.M., Rardon, carrying his shotgun, saw Ravenscraft alone in the office.
 He walked inside and shot him once in the left side of the neck, killing him.
 Rardon then took $23 and Ravenscraft's coat.

 On November 16, Rardon killed 31-year-old cab driver Herbert Noakes of Hammond, Indiana.
-He was killed a week before he had planned to get married to his fiancé, Catherine E. Mensing.
+He was killed a week before he had planned to marry his fiancée, Catherine E. Mensing.
 Earlier that night, Noakes had bought a hamburger for his wife.
 He told her it was a slow night, but said he would stay in the city in the hope of more riders.
 He was eventually spotted by Rardon, who was driving a stolen Corvette.
 Rardon parked, hid his shotgun under his coat, and got inside the cab.
 He then told Noakes to hand over his money.
 When Noakes turned around, Rardon shot him once in the left side of the neck, killing him.
 He left the cab with $63.